 Casriel was the author of ”A Scream Away from Happiness,” ”Daytop: Three Addicts and Their Cure” and ”So Fair A House: The Story of Synanon.”

-Beyond shaping the field of addictions treatment, psychotherapy and birthing the practice of bonding psychotherapy, Casriel profoundly influenced the launch of relationship education.
-His intensive couples workshops for Lori Heyman Gordon‘s Family Relations Institute in Northern Virginia provided the framework for what emerged into the range of PAIRS’ relationship education seminars and trainings that have touched millions of lives.
+Beyond shaping the field of addictions treatment, psychotherapy and birthing the practice of bonding psychotherapy, Casriel influenced the launch of relationship education.
+His intensive couples workshops for Lori Heyman Gordon’s Family Relations Institute in Northern Virginia provided the framework for what emerged into the range of PAIRS’ relationship education seminars and trainings that continue to touch lives throughout the world.

 Casriel popularized the theory that the “emotion of love” comes from the anticipation of pleasure.

-Based on Casriel’s theory, “bonding,” which he defined as “the unique combination of emotional openness and physical closeness with another human being,” is central to sustaining healthy, intimate relationships.
+Based on Casriel’s theory, “bonding,” which he defined as “the unique combination of emotional openness and physical closeness with another human being,” skills to help people more consistently fulfill bonding needs became a key goal of PAIRS classes and training.
 Casriel taught that symptoms of bonding deprivation include: “illness, fatigue, depression, rigidity, constriction, isolation, and the range of anti-social behaviors such as drug and alcohol abuse, gambling and sex addictions.”
 Casriel considered bonding a biologically-based need similar to the need for food, water, air, and shelter, yet unique as the only biological need people cannot meet for themselves.